Piqcyl/Hyades-Open-Cluster/README.md

 # The Hyades

-Below is a qualitative summary of the method used to analyze the Hyades.
-My advisor intends for me to test the limits of this method going forward.
+Below is a brief qualitative summary of the method used to analyze the Hyades.
+I exclude any indepth interpretation of the physical properties of stars of interest.

 - Note: My other repository "Pleiades-Open-Cluster" is a refined version of this method applied to a more distant star cluster.